 If you are a runner and enjoy running outside to the point where you don’t stop during the wintertime, there are some precautions you should take.
 Winter often brings dangerous running conditions like ice.
 When there are dangerous conditions, try shortening your stride to maximize stability.
 Colder weather also means less flexibility because your muscles become stiff more easily.
 While your first inclination might be to just run until you are warmed up, muscles actually work more efficiently when they are warm.
 Running without warming up could be a big problem — so be sure to stretch before starting.

-If you have feet problem this winter or have questions about winter foot care, visit our experienced podiatric team at any of North Carolina locations.
+If you have feet problem this winter or have questions about winter foot care, visit our experienced podiatric team at any of [business-name] North Carolina locations.
 Click the office links below to schedule an appointment online or call the office most convenient for you to speak with a member of our front office team.